brustolin/AppFresh/README.md

 # AppFresh

-AppFresh is a lightweight Swift library that checks for updates of an iOS app on the App Store using the iTunes Lookup API, no self hosting required.
+AppFresh is a lightweight Swift library that checks for updates of an app on the App Store using the iTunes Lookup API, no self hosting required.
 It also provides a convenient way to open the App Store for updating the app.

 ## Features
 - Fetch the latest app version from the App Store.